himanjanpati/AWS/AWS-Learning-artefacts/CloudFront.md

     - Query strings
     - Session cookies
   - cache lives in each edge locations
-  - Use longer TTL (min 1 sec day to 1 year) for maximum cache hit
+  - Use longer TTL (min 1 sec, could be 1 day to 1 year) for maximum cache hit
   - maximize hit by separating the static and dynamic distributions
   - cloudfront invalodations could is used to update the contents/cache when static file changes are made to S3 contents
 - <b>CloudFront Security</b>